14 Fruits and Vegetables You Shouldn’t Peel—And 9 You Should

 Brush up on the amazing health benefits of eggplants.

 The peel of potatoes contains fibre, iron, vitamin C, potassium and folate, Cecere says.
 Instead of stripping away those nutritious benefits, use a vegetable brush to scrub the potato gently before cooking.

 These are the 14 foods everyone over 50 should be eating.

 The peels of citrus fruits like lemons, limes and oranges are edible if you cook or grate the skin into zest, Malkani says.
 Oranges and other citrus fruits are some of the best antioxidant-rich foods you can eat!

 Always peel tropical fruits

-Pineapples, papayas, mangos, bananas, melon, and lychee are tropical fruits that you should always peel.
-These fruits have skins that are hard to chew and digest that are inedible, Malkani says.
+Pineapples, papayas, mangos, bananas, melon and lychee are tropical fruits that you should always peel.
+These fruits have skins that are either difficult to chew and digest, or downright inedible, Malkani says.

 It comes down to personal preference

 There are many benefits in eating the peels of most fruits and vegetables, but it’s not the only nutritious part.
 So Malkani, Pike and Cecere agree: If the peel of a fruit or a vegetable is particularly hard or unappetizing, it’s better to eat it without the skin—and benefit from the nutrients within—than to avoid eating fruits or vegetables altogether.

 Next, check out the food parts you should never throw in the garbage.